Anubhav0610/Hellen-Keller/README.md

 ---

-## 🎓 Resume Bullet Points

-Use these concise points for your resume:

 ### For Software Engineer/Full Stack Developer Role:
 - **Developed an AI-powered ISL communication platform** using React, TypeScript, and TensorFlow.js, enabling real-time sign language translation with 85%+ gesture recognition accuracy